vilya/Shadertron/README.md

 - Playback controls, including fast forward and rewind
 - Pan and zoom the shader output
 - Choice of rendering resolutions, doesn't have to match the window size (very useful for slow shaders!)
+- Save screenshots
+- Save the output of intermediate renderpasses to an image file

 ShaderToy Compatibility